In today’s post, I’d like to round up a few of my favorite resources (both free and paid) on my blog relating to composition and improvisation.

 3. Resources for Composition & Improvisation from my Shop

 And finally, below are two paid resources available in my shop.
-Don’t forget — I’m currently running a blogiversary sale!
-Now through March 31, 2021, use the promo code 12 YEARS to receive 20% off anything in my shop.
 I appreciate your support of my work, and hope these resources will aid your teaching!

 “Prompts for Piano” is an e-book designed to provide an easy way for teachers to guide beginner and elementary students through composition or improvisation.